kiba/Writings/fac/chp27_dwarven_affair.md

 ***

 The party rented a stall somewhere between the prime location and the poorest for several days' gold, and unloaded the glassware onto the shelves.
-Previous expedition had already sold glassware to customers across the local before arriving in the fortress, plenty of practice to screw up and learn what not to do.
-By now, two members on the team were already experienced in the art of lying the hell out to the locals.
-They'll be the one hawking out wares.
+Previous expedition had already sold glassware to customers to the before this particular expedition to the fortress.
+It's plenty of practice to screw up and learn what not to do.
+By now, two members on the team were already experienced in the art of lying the hell out to the locals about the origin of Mechatron glassware.
+They'll be the one hawking those goods to the dwarves here.

 Everyone gathered together once the unloading was finished.

 "Alright, everyone," the commander said.
 "You know your jobs and your mission.
 Let the anthropologists and social experts do the talking, the guards the guarding.
 Be discrete with your radio and storage seals.
 We don't want to look silly or suspicious to the locals.
 Remember your code."

-If things was about to go to shit, there's hidden storage seals hidden in journals that store fast-deploy hardsuits.
+If things was about to go to shit, there's hidden storage seals hidden in journals that store fast-deploy hardsuits and radios.

 ***